-In this experience of the Vision Quest, there is little or no perceived separation between different types of living beings.
-Plants wave and acknowledge the vision quester, while animals, insects and birds deliver messages.
-The lines of nonverbal conversation are open and dialog between the vision quester and the environment slides open and the possibilities of communication become limitless.
+In this experience of the Quest, there is little or no perceived separation between different types of living beings.
+Plants wave and acknowledge the quester, while animals and insects and birds deliver messages.
+The lines of nonverbal conversation are open and dialog between the quester and the environment slides open and the possibilities of communication become limitless.

 For adults of modern culture, so cut off from our wilderness roots, where everything humanly possible is done to avoid the kind of hardships endured in this type of rite of passage, the decision to embark on a quest for vision is one that is usually brought on (though certainly not always) by some type of life crisis serious enough that only by going “into the wild” will healing, wholeness, and new life be found.

 For many people, the decision to embark on such a quest is a truly heroic act, because there is the realization that the only way to truly go forward is to leave everything behind and scale the mountain of fears and dreams with only oneself and the mountains and deserts as your home.

 Your councilor is the wind, your supporter the earth, your nourishment the sun, and your only companions are wildlife.
 In this sense, you transform yourself into one of your ancient ancestors, who lived in a wild and untamed world free of technological entanglement.

 For many people in today’s modern world, it is easy to forget that we are born with a destiny, a unique calling.

 The demands of jobs, family life and just getting by from day to day can easily drown out the nature of our heroic call to follow our own unique path, that not only fills us with purpose and meaning, but also brings gifts to others and our communities; gifts that others and our communities desperately need to foster health and wholeness and well-being for everyone.

 A Vision Quest is a response to discover or reaffirm our calling.